 Students will participate in WebCT discussions related to assigned readings.
-Students are to post their responses to their Learning Groups' reflection papers in the Discussion messages part of webCT).
+Students are to post their responses to their Learning Groups' reflection papers in the Discussion messages part of WebCT).
 All students are expected to log into WebCT twice a week to read each other's reflections and to respond to each other's reflection papers.
-A response paper is expected to be at least one page in length with a robust paragraph in response to each member of the group.
+A response paper is expected to be at least one page in length with a ROBUST paragraph in response to each member of the group.
 An example follows.
 The student responding would type his or her name at the beginning of the response.
 That would be followed by separate paragraphs beginning with the group member's name the student responding to.
-This means that all group members must make every effort to post their reflection paper on time, so that all group members in this manner.
+This means that all group members must make every effort to post their reflection paper on time, so that all group members will have ample time to read, and then respond to each of the group members in this manner.
 The purpose of this experience is to allow us all to learn from each other.